 Dhruvam, Tell Us Something About Yourself.

 I was born in a middle-class family in a small town named Jamnagar (Gujarat).
 3 months after my birth, we shifted to Ahmedabad, where I grew up.
-My childhood was was engulfed in Indian music, as my father was fond of singing and playing the harmonium.
+My childhood was engulfed in Indian music as my father was fond of singing and playing the harmonium.

-Talking about my academics, I was good in studies and usually ranked amongst the top three in class till the 9th grade.
-My family enrolled me in a Gujarati medium school from kindergarten due to financial constraints; the school was close to my home and was a well known one.
+Talking about academics, I was good in studies and usually ranked amongst the top three in class till the 9th grade.
+My family enrolled me in a Gujarati medium school from kindergarten due to financial constraints.
+The school was close to my home and was a well known one.
 When it was time for me to start the 10th grade, our financial condition had improved significantly.
-So, I shifted to a new school which was far from my place but better than the Gujarati medium school.
+So I shifted to a new school which was far from my place but better than the Gujarati medium school.
 I managed my travel to and from this school by cycling.
-My father has spared no expenses in given me the best facilities.
+My father has spared no expenses in giving me the best educational facilities.

-Planning ideas and executing them was a skill I was passionate about from my days in college.
+Planning ideas and executing them was a skill I was passionate about from my college days.
 Hence, I selected production planning as a function.
-Staying in Bengaluru was heaven for me; it was poles apart from Ahmedabad from the weather perspective.
+Staying in Bengaluru was heaven for me; it was poles apart from Ahmedabad from a weather perspective.
 I had troubles communicating with the locals in the initial days.
 However, I learnt Kannada, the native language of the people from Bengaluru and overcame this obstacle.
 My office colleagues helped me a lot in learning Kannada.
-In a span of 2.5 years, I was well versed in Kannada, and despite leaving Bengaluru in 2013, I still find it easy to communicate in Kannada, evident from the conversations with my ex-colleagues from Bengaluru.
+In a span of 2.5 years, I was well versed in Kannada, and despite leaving Bengaluru in 2013, I still find it easy to communicate in Kannada which is evident from conversations with my ex-colleagues from Bengaluru.

 During my professional journey, I always believed in one variable: change.
 I was constantly looking for opportunities where I could try my hands on something unexplored, something different.
 Many times, I was responsible for troubles that halted the entire production line!
 On the other hand, successful efforts have proven as head turner for the organization.
 My senior was a source of support and encouraged me to explore.
 Seeing my curiosity to learn, he enrolled me in activities related to process improvements, production re-engineering, 5s, Poka Yoke, Kaizen, ISO, etc. I was enjoying this since I was a catalyst for bringing changes in my organization.

-I never fathomed the shift in my motives and aspirations this relocation to Ahmedabad brought.
+I never fathomed the shift in my motives and aspirations the relocation to Ahmedabad brought.
 I joined the company and was aligned with its culture and pace after a few arduous days in the beginning.
 During those days, my inner voice kept nagging me to get serious about my own venture.
-I kept neglecting it, subduing with other thoughts or by focusing on the job.
-I discussed it with my family, but they asked me to focus on my full-time job and regular income rather than taking the risk of starting something.
-On the other hand, I was gearing up myself to go for it!
-Finally, one day my inner voice superseded my fear of failure and other self-created mindset barriers.
+I kept neglecting it, subduing it with other thoughts or by focusing on the job.
+I discussed it with my family but they asked me to focus on my full-time job and regular income rather than taking the risk of starting something from scratch.
+On the other hand, I was gearing up to go for it!
+Finally, my inner voice superseded my fear of failure and other self-created mindset barriers one day.
 I resigned from my job without informing anyone.
 When 15 days of the notice period remained, I apprised my wife and told my parents about it a week earlier.

 A disaster was in the making because of me.
-I was bombarded with questions about future plans and goals and I did not have a clear answer, repeating the same line "I want to have my own startup".
-As usual, some of my friends, society members, and colleagues started making fun out of my decision.
+I was bombarded with questions about future plans and goals and I did not have a clear answer and repeated the same line, "I want to have my own startup."
+As usual, some of my friends, society members, and colleagues started making fun of my decision.
 But this time, the negative comments were only adding fuel to my fire.
 Despite heavy resistance from each direction, I began.

 What Does The SMART Taxi Do?